 – a bicycle (on the metro only and off-peak hours)

-If a disabled person in a wheelchair is to use the city surface transport, the guide should inform the driver.
+If a disabled person in a wheelchair uses the city surface transport, the guide should inform the driver.
 At the A-line metro station Dejvická, the B-line metro stations Zličín, Stodůlky, Luka, Lužiny, Húrka, Vysočanská, Kolbenova, Hloubětín, Rajská zahrada and Černý Most, and the C-line metro stations Nadraží Holešovice (railway station), Hlavní nádraží (the Main Railway Station), Muzeum and Vyšehrad there is barrierless access to the platform.
 In a similar way, modified freight lifts can be used in the A-line metro station Skalka, and on the C-line – Florenc, I. P. Pavlova, Pankrác, Roztyly, Chodov, Opatov, Haje stations.

-The validity of tickets can be checked by the ticket inspectors of Dopravní podnik at any time during travel or stay in the metro system.
+The validity of tickets can be checked by the ticket inspectors of Dopravní podnik during travel or stay in the metro system.
 The ticket inspector is entitled to ask the passenger to produce his or her valid ticket, to confiscate invalid tickets and to collect a penalty (1500 CZK, if paid on the spot – 800 CZK) in case of travel without a valid ticket.
-In case of unpaid freight the inspector collects a penalty of 200 CZK.
+In case of unpaid freight, the inspector collects a penalty of 200 CZK.
 To prove their identity, inspectors produce yellow-and-red badges.
 They issue receipts for the penalty amounts.

 Muzeum metro: Mon – Sun 7:00-21:00

 Anděl metro: Mon – Fri 7:00-18:00

 Airport Ruzyně Terminal 1: Mon – Sun 7:00-22:00

 Airport Ruzyně Termianl 2: Mon – Sun 7:00-22:00